mit-plv/fiat-crypto/folkwisdom.md

 it is well worth requiring additional parameters for `Proper` and `Equivalence` (and maybe `Decidable`) instances.
 See the Algebra library for an example.

-When writing a tactic, specify on the form of the input goal format with syntactic precision -- trying to be insensitive to syntactic changes and only require definitional equality can lead to arbitrary amounts of computation and is usually not worth it.
+When writing a tactic, specify the form of the input goal format with syntactic precision -- trying to be insensitive to syntactic changes and only require definitional equality can lead to arbitrary amounts of computation and is usually not worth it.
 One possible exception is the reification-by-typeclasses pattern which has not yet had issues even when it works up to definitional equivalence to the extent typeclass resolution does.

 ### Custom Equivalence Relations and Tactics